HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 FCP has shown improvements over the past few years.
 Although there was a slight decline in 2023, the metric recovered in 2024, reaching 68% for desktop and 51% for mobile websites.
 Overall, this reflects a positive trend in how fast the first content is loaded.
 Taking into account that the TTFB metric remained mostly unchanged, FCP improvements might be driven by client-side rendering rather than server-side optimizations.

 Interestingly, website performance is not the only factor that influences FCP.
-In the research "<a hreflang="en" href="https://www.debugbear.com/blog/chrome-extension-performance-2021#impact-on-page-rendering-times">How Do Chrome Extensions Impact Browser Performance?</a>" Matt Zeunert found that browser extensions can significantly affect page loading times.
+In the research <a hreflang="en" href="https://www.debugbear.com/blog/chrome-extension-performance-2021#impact-on-page-rendering-times">How Do Chrome Extensions Impact Browser Performance?</a> Matt Zeunert found that browser extensions can significantly affect page loading times.
 Many extensions start running their code as soon as a page starts loading, delaying the first contentful paint.
-For instance, some extensions can increase FCP from 100ms to 250ms.
+For instance, some extensions can increase FCP from 100 milliseconds to 250 milliseconds.

 ### Largest Contentful Paint (LCP)